-In compliance with Consob Resolution No. 21263 of 10 December 2020 amending Scheme 7-ter of Annex 3A the Rules for Issuers, Section II of the Report on Remuneration Policy and Remuneration Paid consists specifically of a first part that describes in a clear, adequate and intelligible way the items of the remuneration paid in 2021 and their compliance with the Remuneration Policy for 2021, and a second part that provides a detailed account of the compensation paid.
+In compliance with Consob Resolution No. 21263 of 10 December 2020 amending Scheme 7-ter of Annex 3A the Rules for Issuers, Section II of the Report on Remuneration Policy and Remuneration Paid consists specifically of a first part that describes in a clear, adequate and intelligible way the items of the remuneration paid in 2022 and their compliance with the Remuneration Policy for 2022, and a second part that provides a detailed account of the compensation paid.

-It also sets out the 2021 performance results accrued on the basis of the objectives set by Brembo's Board of Directors and which will determine the incentives that will be paid in 2022.
-In order to ensure increasingly effective, transparent communication with shareholders, investors and the market at large, starting this year the Company has decided to provide in open form the business results achieved associated with the performance objectives of the short- and long-term incentive systems (2021 MBO and 2019-2021 LTIP).
+It also sets out the 2022 performance results accrued on the basis of the objectives set by Brembo's Board of Directors and which will determine the incentives that will be paid in 2023.
+In order to ensure increasingly effective, transparent communication with shareholders, investors and the market at large and in keeping with the provisions introduced in the previous year, the Company provides in open form the business results achieved associated with the performance objectives of the short-term incentive system (2022 MBO)12.

-In continuity with the past and in accordance with the new guidance provided in the new Scheme 7-bis of Annex 3A to the Rules for Issuers, the amounts presented relating to the incentive systems are thus understood to be stated on an accrual and not a cash basis.
+In continuity with the past and in accordance with the guidance provided in the Scheme 7-bis of Annex 3A to the Rules for Issuers, the amounts presented relating to the incentive systems are thus understood to be stated on an accrual and not a cash basis.

 In accordance with Art.
-123-ter, paragraph 8-bis, of TUF, the auditing firm responsible for conducting statutory auditing of the Financial Statements (Ernst & Young S.p.A.) properly verified the preparation of Section II of this Report through a formal control of the publication of the information set forth therein.
+123-ter, paragraph 8-bis, of TUF, the auditing firm responsible for conducting statutory auditing of the Financial Statements (Deloitte & Touche S.p.A.) properly verified the preparation of Section II of this Report through a formal control of the publication of the information set forth therein.